 Background

-The background of the thesis will entail the reason as to why i choose this particular book, the inspiration and justification.
+The background of the thesis will entail the reason as to why i choose this particular short story , the inspiration and justification.

 Scope:

-It is quite evident that the book has a total shift of perception and that many themes will and can emerge from it.
-In order to discuss my thesis statement sufficiently, the paper will be limited to the element of destructive obedience in connection to the novel.
+It is quite evident that the book has Good: a total shift of perception, now explain this concept and how it relates to your thesis and that many themes will and can emerge from it.
+In order to discuss my thesis statement sufficiently, the paper will be limited to the element of destructive obedience Again, good, but explain in the body of the paper/thesis in connection to the novel.
 Whereby it will expound on how people are willing to sacrifice others just so that they can survive another day.

 Theory

 The theory that will be relied on majorly is that of positivism.
 This theory explains that the law is the law as it is and not what it ought to be.
 Hence the reason why the people obey the law and conduct the lottery even though they know this is wrong and uncivilized.
+OK, so you will need to detail this in your paper, as you know

 Analysis.

 This will entail an in-depth discussion of the thesis statement and the supporting logic behind it.
 It will expound on the “obedience” nature of man and the impact that “bad and unfair” law has on man.
 It will basically test the hypothesis and determine is the thesis statement is viable within the context of the book.
+Incorporate this section into your thesis

 Conclusion.

 This will give the closing remark, the lessons learnt, challenges faced and the recommendation in line with the fact that the human logic and compassion is challengeable and truly limited.

+Good work, keep going.

+Jeff